 Virtual open days and careers fairs

-Following the outbreak of coronavirus back in March, university open day events were cancelled for 2020.
-However, you can still attend virtual open days at many universities involved in Clearing and explore where you'd like to continue your education.
+Following the outbreak of coronavirus back in March 2020, university open day events were cancelled for the rest of the academic year.
+However, you can still attend virtual open days at many universities and explore where you'd like to continue your education.

-Also, careers fairs, which are usually planned in for the autumn and spring months, have largely been moved online too.
-For instance, the University of Southampton has announced its 'Connect with your Future' virtual careers fair exchange for 22 and 23 October 2020.
+Also, careers fairs, which are usually planned in for the spring and autumn months, have been moved online too.

 For details of the latest virtual student and graduate events, see Prospects open days and events.

 The borders are still open for both new and returning international students.
 However, the government has advised those from overseas to check with their university as to when face-to-face teaching is available and when they intent to arrive on campus.